-Media education kit is tailored for a diverse audience.
+The Media Education Kit is tailored for a diverse audience.
 Not only does this kit provide school teacher with modules of media education curriculum, it additionally outlines key concepts to adults outside school systems as well.
 The kit presents a parents manual, a handbook on ethical relations with professionals, and a guide on internet literacy.

 The Media Education: Sociology Surveys written by Alexander Fedorov outlines the main goals of media education and demonstrates how the development of mass communication has altered personalities within society.
 Within these surveys, Fedorov indicates how media literacy helps a person to actively use the resources of the information field of TV, radio, video, cinema, press, Internet.

-Daily LessonPlan is a website for teachers seeking to obtain new ideas and methods of teaching media literacy to students of various age groups.
+The Learning Network is a section of the New York Times for teachers seeking to obtain new ideas and methods of teaching media literacy, among other topics to students of various age groups.

 Violence on the Russian & American Media Screen and Youth Audience is an article written by Alexander Fedorov.
 This paper analyzes violence in society and how it may be connected to the presentation of violence in the media .